First off, MOST caps do NOT need replacing!!

 REPRODUCE CARD: C13 and C8 50uf 50 volt (replace with 50uf or 47uf 50 volt caps)

-Note these are AXIAL caps - the wires are connected to each side of the cap!!
+Note these are AXIAL electrolytic caps - the leads are connected to each side of the cap!!

 You'll need the following tools: